 It is the responsibility of every TEN representative to report any abuse that they witness or allegation they hear or concerns they have.
 The speed and specific procedure will depend on the situation witnessed.
-However, every report should be immediately followed up with the completion of the report form (Appendix 7 provides an incident management flow chart and Appendix 1 a report form).
-TEN reserves the right to report serious matters of abuse to the relevant local authorities in addition to the Charity Commission, Police and Social Services in the UK if appropriate.
+However, every report should be immediately followed up with the completion of the report form (Appendix 7 report form).
+TEN has a legal responsibility to report serious matters of abuse to the relevant local authorities in addition to the Charity Commission, Police and Social Services in the UK if appropriate.

-Communications
+8. Communications